janfilips/blockchain-documentation-project/README.md

 For more information on the X.509 please refer to the X.509 documentation.
 More on that [here](https://en.wikipedia.org/wiki/X.509).

-# Step 5: Issuing various new coins for our blockchain
+# Step 5: Basic contracts (P2P Protocol)

 xxx

-# Step 6: Basic contracts (P2P Protocol)
+# Step 6: Smart wallet

 xxx

 License